Skip to main content

 • Validate — Row-level rules (notNull, regex, range, fieldType, maxLength), optional dataset-level row-count check, optional quarantine table for failed rows.
 The same Sample row preview at the bottom shows pass/fail per rule.

-• Enrich — Provider picker (llm_tag / geocode / ml_score) with a per-provider config block.
+• Enrich (Beta — not yet runnable) — Provider picker (llm_tag / geocode / ml_score) with a per-provider config block.
 The output-field input checks the destination DataSchema in real time: if the column doesn’t exist, it shows a red “missing column” badge with an inline + Add as <dataType> button that POSTs to /api/v1/schemas/fields with a sensible default type (string for llm_tag, float for geocode lat/lon and ml_score).
+The form itself carries a BETA banner because the enrich executor throws at runtime — the providers are not wired in this build.
+The node validates and saves, but a pipeline that contains it will fail when run; remove the enrich node (or implement the provider call) before running.

 • Branchwhen predicate + then route per case, plus a default route.
 The route inputs are dropdowns populated from the current IR’s other nodes (excluding the branch itself and source nodes).
 Stale references (a then value that no longer matches any node id) render with a red border so they’re easy to spot and fix.